 When joining Ventana Research, I noted that the need to be more data-driven has become a mantra among large and small organizations alike.
 Data-driven organizations stand to gain competitive advantage, responding faster to worker and customer demands for more innovative, data-rich applications and personalized experiences.
 Being data-driven is clearly something to aspire to.
 However, it is also a somewhat vague concept without clear definition.
 We know data-driven organizations when we see them — the likes of Airbnb, DoorDash, ING Bank, Netflix, Spotify, and Uber are often cited as examples — but it is not necessarily clear what separates the data-driven from the rest.
 Data has been used in decision-making processes for thousands of years, and no business operates without some form of data processing and analytics.
 As such, although many organizations may aspire to be more data-driven, identifying and defining the steps required to achieve that goal are not necessarily easy.
 In this Analyst Perspective, I will outline the four key traits that I believe are required for a company to be considered data-driven.

-Topics: Analytics, Business Intelligence, Data Governance, Data Integration, Data, Digital Technology, Digital transformation, data lakes, AI and Machine Learning, data operations, Digital Business, data platforms, Analytics & Data, Streaming Data & Events
+Topics: embedded analytics, Analytics, Business Intelligence, Data Governance, Data Integration, Data, Digital Technology, natural language processing, data lakes, AI and Machine Learning, data operations, Digital Business, Streaming Analytics, data platforms, Analytics & Data, Streaming Data & Events